iaspisw/iaspisw/README.md

 🇺🇸 University at Buffalo, the State University of New York 2023- (Transfer Student)

-本科以上，博士未满。

-I may got two bachelor's degrees.
-One is from CUHK, the other one is from UB.

 ## ❌ Features:

 I'm fan of Hatsune Miku & doujin Music.